-Sorting rows in the Zebra BI Tables visual
+Sorting Rows in Zebra BI Tables visual

 Zebra BI Tables is by far the most powerful table/matrix visual in Power BI, and with it, you can build extremely flexible tables with embedded charts.
 Besides reordering columns, doing a P&L calculation, and top N analysis, the visual offers a range of options for sorting.